-- 858 new cases of Covid-19 reported which equates to 4.4% of those newly tested. - The number of positive cases is now 109,296 - 30 newly reported deaths have been announced today of people who have tested positive within the last 28 days - 50 people were in intensive care yesterday with recently confirmed Covid-19 which is 1 more than yesterday. - 1,012 people were in hospital yesterday with recently confirmed Covid-19 which is 19 fewer than yesterday - The number of deaths under this daily measurement is now 4,203 As at 13 December 2020, a total of 6,092 deaths have been registered in Scotland where Covid-19 was mentioned on the death certificate, according to statistics published by National Records of Scotland (NRS) on Wednesday This figure is calculated on a wider definition of deaths relating to Covid-19 than the daily figure reported by The Scottish Government.
+- 1,190 new cases are reported today - The number of positive cases is now 115,566 - 47 newly reported deaths have been announced today of people who have tested positive within the last 28 days (43 yesterday) - 56 people were in intensive care yesterday with recently confirmed Covid-19 4 fewer than yesterday - 1025 people were in hospital yesterday with recently confirmed Covid-19 20 fewer than yesterday - The number of deaths under this daily measurement is now 4,373 (4,326 yesterday) As at 20 December 2020, a total of 6,298 deaths have been registered in Scotland where Covid-19 was mentioned on the death certificate, according to statistics published by National Records of Scotland (NRS) on Wednesday This figure is calculated on a wider definition of deaths relating to Covid-19 than the daily figure reported by The Scottish Government.
+203 of these deaths were registered last week.

 You can also see the latest numbers laid out visually on the Travelling Tabby website here.
-It is updated at 3pm daily. [su\spoiler class="my-custom-spoiler" title="Government guidance for Christmas 2020"] The safest way to celebrate Christmas this year is to celebrate with your own household in your own home - and as far as possible to keep any interaction with other households to a minimum.
+It is updated at 3pm daily. [su_spoiler class="my-custom-spoiler" title="Christmas bubbles what you need to know"]Christmas bubbles: what you need to know The safest way to celebrate Christmas this year is with your own household in your own home - and as far as possible, to keep any interaction with other households to a minimum.
 This is by far the safest way to spend this Christmas and keep your loved ones safe.

-Christmas bubbles can be formed between 23 and 27 December, to help reduce loneliness and isolation.
-You do not have to form a bubble if you do not want to - the safest way to spend Christmas is to stay in your own household, in your own home and your own local area If you do decide to form a bubble this updated guidance asks you to:
+Christmas bubbles can be formed on the 25th December to help reduce loneliness and isolation.
+You can meet with your bubble in a home, outdoors or in a place of worship.
+You do not have to form a bubble if you do not want to - the safest way to spend Christmas is to stay in your own household, in your own home and your own local area.
+If you do decide to form a bubble, this updated guidance asks you to: